 Full Description

-Learning in state-of-the-art architectural studios with the most up-to-date equipment and software, you will develop a thorough knowledge of architectural drawing and technical design skills, as well as an understanding of sustainable building design and construction materials grounded in current green principles.
+In our two-year Architectural Technician diploma program, you’ll learn in state-of-the-art architectural studios with the most up-to-date equipment and software.
+We’ll equip you with a thorough knowledge of architectural drawing and technical design skills, as well as an understanding of sustainable building design and construction materials.

+Throughout the program, we emphasize teamwork in a project-based learning environment.
 Courses cover 2D and 3D computer-aided drafting, design, rendering and modelling, design and development drawings, construction drawings and architectural presentation.
-You will also learn and apply the concepts of building science, building systems, building codes and construction law.
-Teamwork in a project-based learning environment is emphasized.
+You’ll also learn and apply the concepts of building science, building systems, building codes and construction law.

-Note: If you enrol in the program in January, you are required to complete semester 2 in the summer (May to August) of the same year in order to continue into semester 3 in the fall.
+Note: If you enrol in the program in January, you must complete semester 2 in the summer (May to August) of the same year to continue into semester 3 in the fall.

 Courses